shahraj81/aida/studies/phase2/task1/sampling/README.md

     ~~~

     This script will read the following two files as input: `../initial/rankings.json` and `./sampling_study_output.txt`, and will generate plots in the directory named `./plots`.

+  6. Generate summary:

+    In order to generate summary, you may run the following command:

+    ~~~
+    python3.9 summarize_kendalltau.py
+    python3.9 summarize_sdscore.py
+    ~~~